 Neither is it the notorious potter’s wheel scene.
 It may have been heavily parodied, most memorably in The Naked Gun 2½ (“From the Brother of the Director Of Ghost”) and the Wallace And Gromit film A Matter of Loaf And Death but it’s still a beautifully shot and pieced together moment.
 Zucker had planned for a full-on sex scene at that point in the film, but looking back at the day’s footage of Molly and Sam at the potter’s wheel and their subsequent slow dance, he decided it just wasn’t needed, and that the scene was erotic enough without having to show what inevitably happened next.
 It is totally filthy – and I’m not just talking about all the wet clay that goes all over the place (something that always makes me squirm as I hate getting dirty).
 There’s something about the way they shape the clay when Molly’s work collapses that’s just – there’s no other word for it – phallic.
 And, as with many great movie moments, it was an unintentional moment.
 Sam accidentally destroys Molly’s vase, laughs and says “I hope it wasn’t a masterpiece” to which she replies “Well it’s not now”.
 Demi Moore learned how to work a pottery wheel and that scene was supposed to have ended with them having made something beautiful together, before heading off to bed to make something else beautiful together.
 But the outtake and subsequent footage worked so much better than the planned moment that they just kept it, and a fleeting but immensely popular and widely recognised moment in pop-culture history was made.

 For me, the reason why we don’t talk about Ghost anymore is that it has an unapologetically “early 90s” aesthetic.
 There’s a production value to it – which I also noticed when I rewatched Teenage Mutant Ninja Turtles again recently for the first time in decades – that makes it look cheap – almost TV Movie quality.
 Maurice Jarre’s score (Oscar-nominated) also doesn’t help.
 One particular track sounds so similar to Battlestar Galactica’s opening music that every time it played I found myself whistling that show’s theme.
-There are also some synth sections of the score that sound and feel like they’ve been done on a cheap synthesiser akin to music from a daytime soap opera.
+There are also some sections of the score that sound and feel like they’ve been done on a cheap synthesiser akin to music from a daytime soap opera.

-And then there’s one particular scene, where Sam finally confronts his killer, and a piece of score pays that, I guess was supposed to be heroic, along the lines of Star Wars or Indiana Jones, but it just felt so… cheesy.
+And then there’s one particular scene, where Sam finally confronts his killer, and a piece of score plays that, I guess was supposed to be heroic, along the lines of Star Wars or Indiana Jones, but it just felt so… cheesy.
 To be honest, for me the best parts of the score are orchestrated takes on Unchained Melody.

 So unlike many of the other films we’ll be discussing in this #90sMC series, this one has not really gone down in history as a must-rewatch classic.
 Which is a shame, because with just a few tweaks to the production it could have been regarded as an all-time great.
 It certainly resonated with teenage me, and to some extent still does today.
-I still knew all the lines of dialogue, I still laughed at Goldberg’s performance and, when it came to the highly emotional finale, I found my room getting unexpectedly dusty.
+This week I still knew all the lines of dialogue, I still laughed at Goldberg’s performance and, when it came to the highly emotional finale, I found my room getting unexpectedly dusty.